|

 When flying kites, afternoon is the best time as it will not be as crowded.
-We asked our guide to stop at a shop to buy our kites.
-You can buy them from the vendors at the square, but if you are going later in the day, you are safer bringing your own, as there might not be many vendors left.
+There are many vendors at the square and you can buy kites from them, but if you are going later in the day, you are safer bringing your own, as there might not be many vendors left.
+We asked our guide to stop at a shop to buy our kites and that was a fun stop for the kids as well as it was full of trinkets and all sorts of games.
 And don't forget to buy the rope, we assumed it was already with the kites, then had to pay dearly for some industrial size rolls at the square...
 Stay to the side of the Square to catch the wind.
 If you stand in the middle, there isn't enough wind to get the kites up because of the surrounding buildings.

 About Traditional Chinese Kites...The traditional Chinese Craft of kite-making is passed on from generation to generation by folk artisans from all over China.
-Good Orient offers Traditional Chinese Kites hand-made by native craftsmen of fine-selected materials and excellent craftmanship.
-Each kite has been adjusted by kite experts, so it can fly high and steadily.
-They also make excellent decorations and a great addition to any collection.
+Besides being a popular past time, Chinese Kite making is a cherished art and part of Chinese folk tradition.
+Chinese believe you can let go off all your bad luck through flying a kite!
+Kites also make excellent decorations and are a great addition to any collection. ![]()

 |